-Prescription drug abuse is a gradual process that doesn’t happen right away.
-It typically develops after a doctor gives medication to a patient for a medical reason.
+Prescription drug abuse typically develops after a doctor gives medication to a patient for a medical reason.
 This can include pain relief after an accident or a surgical procedure.
-Many people can take these medications for the duration prescribed and then feel fine.
-This isn’t the case for all prescription drug users, though.
+Overuse of these drugs can lead to dependency and addiction.

-- Inability to stop using: You can’t seem to stop using prescription meds despite wanting to cut back or stop completely.
+- Inability to stop using: You can’t seem to stop using prescription drugs despite wanting to cut back or stop completely.

 - Tolerance: You have to take more and more drugs to achieve a similar effect.